umz-98/umz-98/README.md

 - 👋 Hi, I’m Umair a 1st class chemistry graduate from King's college london
 - 👀 I’m interested in machine learning engineering and data science
-- 🌱 I’m currently studying an MSc at Queen Mary University of London, focused on AI, data, and Software as a Service (SaaS).
+- 🌱 I’m currently studying an MSc at Queen Mary University of London in Risk Analytics, and focused on AI, data, and Software as a Service (SaaS).
 I have successfully completed three independent projects :dancer: and gained experience using Python, SQL, pandas, NumPy, AWS, Docker, Prometheus, GitHub/Git, and CI/CD.

 At the moment, I am working on a Financial Risk & Market Volatility Analysis Tool, applying data-driven modelling across the full workflow from data collection to deployment.